Flashdown/snorby/README.md

 * Ruby >= 1.9.2
 * Rails >= 3.0.0

-## Install Debian Wheezy using an already SSL configured Apache2 (you can also use another webserver)
+## Install Workflow for Debian Wheezy using an already SSL configured Apache2 (you can also use another webserver)
 * Installing required software:
 `$ apt-get install imagemagick ruby git`
 `$ apt-get install rails`